mintty/wsltty/README.md

 If Windows complains with a “Windows protected your PC” popup, you may need to click “Run anyway” to proceed with the installation.
+You may need to open the Properties of the installer first, tab “General” section “Security” (if available) and select “Unblock”, to enable the “Run anyway” button.

 ### Configuration ###